 USY’ers who are considered high risk for COVID-19 or live with family members who are high risk, should consult their personal physician and either elect not to attend IC this year, or be prepared to take additional steps to mitigate that risk, before, during and after IC.
 This would include quarantining after returning home and getting tested 3-5 days after return.

-The safest way to travel to IC is to have a family member drive you in a private vehicle to the convention hotel.
+The safest way to travel to convention is to have a family member drive you in a private vehicle to the convention hotel.
 If that is not possible and public transportation is required, be sure to always minimize exposure during travel by masking and physically distancing.
 Avoid eating in public places and stay away from persons who are not masked.
 Frequent hand washing or use of hand sanitizer is recommended.

 We know it’s exciting to be with your friends, and to dance, and sing and shout.
 However, taking extra precautions this year will help you stay healthy.
 We recommend the following:

 Get a decent amount of sleep each night.

 Stay well hydrated by drinking plenty of water.

 Avoid sharing personal hygiene items, food and drinks.

 Save your throat and your voice, try not to scream too loud.